West Columbia Female Artist and Business Owner

 Glassie Ladies only employs the owner, but has two passionate volunteers, who work part-time a dedicated number of hours weekly.
 “We are all volunteers and I do not pay myself.
 We are just very passionate about stained glass,” said Stone.

 “Running a business comes with a lot of challenges,” said Stone.
 “Learning QuickBooks, finding a good CPA, and revamping the store were a few of the challenges that we have had to overcome.
 I have utilized a myriad of marketing strategies and the SBDC has been a big help in that endeavor.
-I am happy where the business is currently regarding sales and am consistently surprised when large commissions become a part of our designing and producing agendas.
+I am happy where the business is currently regarding sales and am pleased when large commissions become a part of our designing and producing agendas.
 Becoming more organized with using the QuickBooks is also a viable goal,” said Stone.

 Stone thinks the business has had a positive impact on the community.
 “There are only two stained glass stores in Columbia.
-Customers are happy that the business is located here in West Columbia.
+Customers are happy that the business is located in West Columbia.
 The most rewarding part of owning this business and serving customers is watching students grow and become creative artists extraordinaire!” said Stone.

 Stone had some advice for anyone thinking of starting a business.
 “If you want to start a business, you should contact the Small Business Administration first; do your homework, listen to your business adviser, and definitely do your research,” said Stone.